OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 ![](Buttom_5_pizzas.png)

 Sales by category:
-The highest category was Classic followed by
+The highest category was Classic with total sales of $220,000.